alanng10/class-lang/Docue/Article/Sande/a.md

 Maide with maide name Maide in class Class is called.
 Argue is passed into the maide being called.
 The operate results ref value that the maide returns.

+Argue node is list of Operate.
+The list is delimited by limit comma token.

 NullOperate is operate that results null ref.
 The operate has syntax that is "null" index word.